corda/corda-docs-portal/content/en/platform/corda/1.2/cenm/enm-with-ssl.md

 ## Recommended Key and Cert hierarchy

 For SSL to work some PKI infrastructure must be in place.
-We recommend generating a self signed root key that can then be used to sign a key for each service.
+R3 recommends generating a self signed root key that can then be used to sign a key for each service.
 This way, all that needs distributing to the machines hosting the JVMs running the ENM components is a keystore containing the trust root (the Certificate representing the root key) and a keystore containing the keypair generated for that service.